berndverhofstadt/homelab-docs/docs/Hardware-&-OS/Selecting-the-Right-Hardware.md

 Purpose: Designed for versatility, this Supermicro server hosts an array of self-hosted services, extending beyond basic infrastructure needs.
 Additional Services:
 - Basic Infrastructure Services: Similar to the USSF, providing essential functionalities.
-- Filerun: A self-hosted cloud file server, akin to OwnCloud, for secure data management.
+- [FileRun](../Productivity%20Tools/FileRun.md): A self-hosted cloud file server, akin to OwnCloud, for secure data management.
-- Authentication Service (Authelia): Ensuring robust security measures for user authentication.
+- Authentication Service (Authelia): Ensuring robust security measures for user authentication (see [Authentication](../Authentication/index.md)).
-- Home Automation (NodeRed and OpenHab): Creating a smart and interconnected home environment.
+- Home Automation (NodeRed and OpenHab): Creating a smart and interconnected home environment (see [OpenHab as Home Automation](../Home-Automation/index.md)).
-- Productivity Services: Including Drawio, Codex, Rallly, Ghostfolio, Crypteogen, fostering a productive and efficient workspace.
+- Productivity Services: Including [draw.io](../Productivity%20Tools/Drawio.md), Codex, Rallly, Ghostfolio, Cryptgeon, fostering a productive and efficient workspace.

 The Supermicro server, with its expanded storage options, accommodates a diverse range of services that require more substantial data handling.
 This strategic allocation allows for optimal resource utilization, ensuring that each server operates efficiently within its designated scope.